tinspham209/memories-application/README.md

 ### Plan Of Action

+- Initial Project
+- Draw Architecture Structure
+- Backend Setup
+- Frontend Setup
+- server: index.js Setup
+- MongoDB Setup
+- Connecting to the Database in cloud.mongodb
+- Routing
+- Backend Folder Structure
+- Controllers
+- JSX Structure
+- Styling
+- setup Redux
+- Form structure JSX
+- Create a Post

 ### After this project

 I have improve my knowledge about

+- how to use redux in project
+- CRUD in server (CREATE, READ, UPDATE, DELETE)
+- separate each modules, controller, routes(views),

 I have understand about

+- how to apply redux thunk
+- how to style component with makeStyles

 Next Steps:

+- Display Posts in UI
+- Update Post
+- Delete Post

 ### Directory Structure